- How much does the Pacefeeder cost?

 Does the Pacefeeder come in different sizes?

-We have two different shapes for sale; a corner model and a tall corner model and both are available in grey:
+We have two different sizes available: a standard corner model and a tall corner model in grey.

 Can it be used outside?

 The Pacefeeder has been designed to be used both in a stable and the outdoors.
 The hay sits on top of a subfloor so that it is not sitting in rainwater if used outside.

 The corner Pacefeeder model can be screwed directly to a wall or fence.